zer0pwned/RISCVDockerEnv/README.md

 for SiFive and can be emulated by QEMU, e.g., `qemu-system-riscv32 -nographic -machine sifive_e -kernel xxx.elf`.
 Of course QEMU can be used as GDB server so I can remote into emulated environment and trace the execution but my GDB just does not support such architecture.
-I tried to tap into RISC-V brew repository, compile their toolchian and perform and quick remote debug but it just failed.
+I tried to tap into RISC-V brew repository, compile their toolchian and perform a quick remote debug but it just failed.
 So I looked into rene-fonseca's [docker version RISC-V toolchain](https://github.com/rene-fonseca/docker-riscv) and rewrote into my version.